eriknovak/model-ner-transformers/README.md

 ## 🔎 Extracting Named Entities

-Once the model is trained one can use the model described as in the [./scripts/inference.py][inference] file.
-It also contains sentence examples in different languages as shown in Table 3.
+Once the `xlm-roberta-base-conll2003` is trained one can use the model described as in the [./scripts/inference.py][inference] file.
+It contains sentence examples in different languages as shown in Table 3.

 | Language | Sentence                                                                                                  |
 | -------- | --------------------------------------------------------------------------------------------------------- |